Atlases/Qnews/README.md

-This is trial blog website to learn Django.
+This is practice website to learn website developments with django , javascript and css.

 # Installations